boppreh/monty/README.md

 monty
 =====

-`monty` is a pure-Python, dependency-free library for computing and analyzing discrete distributions.
+`monty` is a pure-Python library for computing and analyzing discrete distributions.
 It is useful for exploring hypothetical scenarios and solving tricky statistical problems.
 The name `monty` comes from the [*Monty Hall problem*](https://en.wikipedia.org/wiki/Monty_Hall_problem), a probability puzzle.

 The workhorse of this library is the `Distribution` class, which internally stores the discrete distribution as a list of pairs `(value, odds)`.
 The `Distribution` class has functions for changing the values, updating the odds, generating random values, and plotting.
 A number of shortcuts and helpers is also included.